sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 Current limitations (more interesting than the above):

+- Only the first HTTPS RR value retrieved is actually processed as described above, that could be extended in future, though picking the "right" HTTPS RR could be non-trivial if multiple RRs are published - matching IP address hints versus A/AAAA values might be a good basis for that.
+Last I checked though, browsers supporting ECH didn't handle multiple HTTPS RRs well, though that needs re-checking as it's been a while.

-- It's unclear how one should handle any IP address hints found in an HTTPS RR or, as noted above, how to handle multiple HTTPS RR values.
-It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.
+- It's unclear how one should handle any IP address hints found in an HTTPS RR It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.

 - The SVCB/HTTPS RR specification supports a new "CNAME at apex" indirection ("aliasMode") - the current code takes no account of that at all.
 One could